anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-10-Emoji-in-Jekyll.md

 tags: [jekyll, emoji, jemoji, github pages]
 ---

-I am used to the emoji short text where you can put something like : blush : in your text and it pops up like a nice emoij :blush:.
+I am used to the emoji short text where you can put something like `:blush:` in your text and it pops up like a nice emoij :blush:.
 When I first did this on my blog, nothing happened.

 Apparently, you need to install a special compatible plugin **jemoji** to get the emoji working on Github pages.
 The short manual: